uncharted-causemos/quickstart/README.md

 Then use anansi utility to load the dataset
 ```
-# 1. Clone or swtich to over to anansi
+# 1. Clone or switch over to anansi
 git clone git@github.com:uncharted-causemos/anansi.git

 # 2. Copy the two data sets to src directory of anansi